-BMW's 5-series launch helps drive forecast-beating second quarter profit
+BMW's 5-series launch helps drive forecast-beating second-quarter profit

-FRANKFURT (Reuters) - German luxury carmaker BMW posted a forecast-beating 7.5 percent rise in second-quarter profit as sales of motorcycles and demand for its new 5-series helped to offset slowing demand for luxury cars in the United States.
+FRANKFURT (Reuters) - German luxury carmaker BMW (BMWG.DE) posted a forecast-beating 7.5 percent rise in second-quarter profit as sales of motorcycles and demand for its new 5-series helped to offset slowing demand for luxury cars in the United States.

 Deliveries of BMW Mini and Rolls-Royce vehicles rose 4.6 percent to 633,582 cars in the second quarter.